matteo-balzerani/nervousEvents/README.md

 ## Aggregation
 All the service are dockerized and in this MVP they can be used together using the docker-compose file in this repo.
-A better orchestrator can be chosen (i.e. K8s) but in order to create this proof-of-content the compose is enough.
+A better orchestrator can be chosen (i.e. K8s) but in order to create this proof-of-concept the compose is enough.
 Also the orchestration is (with the configurations) a topic coupled to the business and the scope of the all the system

 ## Tech note:
 * All the services are builded as a SpringBoot application. this allow a fast development and a simple basic configuration.
 * Java 8 is used in all the services.
-* Security is not used in all the system (MVP don't need it)
+* Security is not used in all the system (this MVP don't need it)
-* Tests are not yet implemented due to fast development and also because they are not mandatory from a proof-of-content perspective.
+* Tests are not yet implemented due to fast development and also because they are not mandatory from a proof-of-concept perspective.
-* The mockedSubscriber is builded as a flask service in python3
+* The mockedSubscriber is builded as a flask web service in python3